raspberrypilearning/comic-character/en/step_2.md

 --- /collapse ---

+--- task ---

+Add a constant to store the length of the total slides in the list of slides.

+A constant is a variable that can't change; once set, its value stays the same.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
+line_number_start: 2
+line_highlights: 3
+---
+      let currentHeroIndex = 0;
+      const totalHeroSlides =

+--- /code ---

+--- /task ---

 You will need to define the length of the total number of slides using the Document Object Model (DOM).

 The DOM uses a method called querySelectorAll which can find and return all elements in a document that match a specified CSS selector.

+--- task ---

+Add the `document.querySelectorAll`method and store it as a value inside the `totalHeroSlides` constant.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
+line_number_start: 2
+line_highlights: 3
+---
+      let currentHeroIndex = 0;
+      const totalHeroSlides = document.querySelectorAll('.hero-slide').length;

+--- /code ---

 --- collapse ---